ajbater/CV/README.md

 ## Interests

 In my spare time I like to unwind with yoga and running, and also enjoy creative pursuits such as photography, exhibitions and film.
+Recently I have really enjoyed going to tech meetups; I find them a fun way to learn more and get involved with and inspired by my new industry.